ommegaLRI/flock-today/README.md

 The migration endpoint may be private, but its output is not. `MigrationBootstrap` is an open handoff artifact containing the design-contract version, brand spec, campaign page spec, content strategy, migration report, assets, integrations, source provenance, warnings, and recommended build profile.

 From that point forward, the generated site/repo owns the workflow.
-Stitch does not need to host project state, feedback, previews, or publishing.
+Flock does not need to host project state, feedback, previews, or publishing.

 ## Phase 10 install boundary

-`MigrationBootstrap` is the portable handoff from the private migration endpoint. `StitchProject` is the installed, user-owned result.
+`MigrationBootstrap` is the portable handoff from the private migration endpoint. `FlockProject` is the installed, user-owned result.
 It answers:

 - which root directory should be written,
 - which files are canonical versus generated,